estuary/docs/concepts.rst

    A new derivation or materialization will efficiently back-fill over all collection documents -- even where they span months or even years of data -- by reading directly out of cloud storage.

+   Crucially, a high scale back-fill that sources from a collection doesn't compete with and cannot harm the collection's ability to accept new writes, as reads depend *only* on cloud storage for serving up historical data.
+This is a guarantee that's unique to Flow, through its Gazette-based architecture.

 **Collections may have logical partitions**.